nazime1/Principles-of-Software/docs/patterns.md

 ### Abstract Factory

-The **Abstract Factory** pattern <span style="color:blue;">provides an interface for creating families of related or dependent objects without specifying their concrete classes</span>.
+The **Abstract Factory** pattern <span style="color:#0091ff;">provides an interface for creating families of related or dependent objects without specifying their concrete classes</span>.
 For example, the `AbstractSoupFactory` defines the method names and return types to make various kinds of soup.

 The `BostonConcreteSoupFactory` and the `HonoluluConcreteSoupFactory` both extend the `AbstractSoupFactory`.